jpgavieta/shared-fitbit-api-fetch/README.md

-# Google Health API Extractor (for a shared device)
+# Google Health API Extractor (for a shared Fitbit)

 Pulls Fitbit sleep/activity data via the Google Health API for a study using **one shared physical Fitbit and one Google Health account**, handed to a different participant each week/session.